gulpjs/gulp/docs/README.md

 * [CLI documentation](CLI.md) - Learn how to call tasks and use compilers
 * [Writing a Plugin](writing-a-plugin/README.md) - So you're writing a gulp plugin?
 Go here for the essential dos and don'ts.

 ## FAQ

-See [the FAQ](FAQ.md) for the answers to commonly asked questions.
+See the [FAQ](FAQ.md) for the answers to commonly asked questions.

 ## Recipes

-The community has compiled guides on how to use gulp for common use cases.
-Check out the [recipes folder](recipes) for a full list.
+The community has written [recipes](recipes) common gulp use-cases.

 ## Still got questions?

 Post on [StackOverflow with a #gulp tag](http://stackoverflow.com/questions/tagged/gulp), or come chat with us in [#gulpjs](http://webchat.freenode.net/?channels=gulpjs) on [Freenode](http://freenode.net/).

 ## Articles
 * [Tagtree intro to gulp video](http://tagtree.tv/gulp)